SWIM MEET PROCEDURES:

 Please advise the coaches as soon as you know if you are unable to swim in a meet.
 The meet line-up takes hours for the coaches to prepare and must be submitted early on the day of the meet.
 Please be considerate of the coach’s efforts.

-- The coaching staff will inform swimmers of the events in which they are swimming on or before the day of a meet.
+- The coaching staff will inform swimmers of the relays in which they are swimming on the day of a meet.

-- Directions to away meets may be found on our website under Events.
+- Directions to away meets may be found here: LOCATIONS/MAPS of all NSC pools.

 - Pack swimmer’s gear: suit, caps, goggles, towels, warm-ups, Sharpie pen for writing events/heats on swimmer’s hand, etc.